progressdb/ProgressDB/server/docs/usage.md

 - For production, set a persistent DB path via `--db` and secure the server with API keys or TLS.
 - See `server/cmd/progressdb` for how flags and config are parsed.

+> **Security Tip:** For extra protection, we recommend running ProgressDB as a private service — for example, on your own VPS (AWS EC2, DigitalOcean, etc.) or behind a firewall.
+This helps ensure only your apps or trusted users can access the database.
+Always use strong API keys, restrict allowed origins (CORS), and consider IP whitelisting for production deployments.